 The term “sleep disorder breathing” refers to a range of conditions that result in abnormal breathing during sleep.
 The most common is sleep apnoea.
 Apnoea means a temporary pause in breathing.
 Although there are other types of apnoea, the term ‘sleep apnoea’ usually refers to obstructive sleep apnoea syndrome (OSAS), in which the individual is briefly unable to breathe due to temporary obstruction of the airway in the throat.
 Diagnosing and treating the sleep apnoea syndrome decreases the risk of cardiovascular events and stroke and improves the quality of life.

-We run a smoking cessation programme over 10 weeks, during which you will be looked after by our pulmonologist and pharmacist.
+We run a smoking cessation programme over 10 weeks, during which you will be looked after by our pulmonologist.
 During the programme, you will undergo carbon monoxide tests and your peak flow will be monitored.
 To help you stop smoking, you may be prescribed medication.
 Additional sessions with the neuropsychologist are also available.